 Until 2003 it was still used as a military outpost, subsequently converted into a picnic spot.
 The spot's history dates back to the Anglo-Boer when British troops were stationed here to prevent the Boers from accessing Mozambique's seaport.
 The area is rich in wild and birdlife, and many elephants are notable.

 Mooiplaas picnic site is just ten minutes south of Mopani Rest Camp.
 Due to its proximity to this rest camp, it is often overlooked.
-Like most picnic sites, it offers essential gas bbq facilities and a comfortable environment to relax and enjoy a meal.
+Like most picnic sites, it offers essential gas BBQ facilities and a comfortable environment to relax and enjoy a meal.
 Here you also have the option of purchasing firewood for cooking purposes.

-Mooiplaas overlooks the Tsendze River and is an excellent place for spotting hippopotami, waterbuck, and elephant approaching the river for a drink.
+Mooiplaas overlooks the Tsendze River and is an excellent place for spotting hippopotamus, waterbuck, and elephant approaching the river for a drink.
 A borehole and wind pump also supply an artificial waterhole that attracts large herds of animals during the dry season, such as zebra and wildebeest.
 This location is ideal for bird watching.

 Babalala picnic spot is far north in Kruger, approximately halfway between Punda Maria and Shingwedzi rest camps.
 It contains all the basic facilities, and the ablution facilities are wheelchair friendly.
 In the center of the picnic spot is a big, thatched roof area built around a large sycamore fig tree.